Table of Contents

-As early as 1905, long before the discovery of nuclear energy, the German physicist Albert Einstein inferred from his theory of relativity that mass and energy are two manifestations of the same phenomenon.
-According to his formula E = m *c², energy of 24 billion kilowatt hours accounts for a mass of 1 kilogramme.
-This massive energy is stored in the nuclei.
+As early as 1905, long before the discovery of nuclear energy, the German physicist Albert Einstein proposed his theory of relativity demonstrating that mass and energy are 2 manifestations of the same phenomenon.
+According to his formula E = m*c², the energy of 24 billion kilowatt-hours accounts for a mass of 1 kilogram.
+This massive energy is stored in atomic nuclei.

 The acquisition of atomic energy is thus nothing more than converting some of the mass within the nuclei into energy.
-This simple logic formed the foundation.
+This simple logic formed the foundation of radiation.

 Evidence of radiation

-Radioactivity can be recognised for its various effects.
-For instance, radiation from radioactive substances blackens a light-sensitive photographic plate.
+Radioactivity can be recognized by its diverse effects.
+For instance, radiation emitted by radioactive substances blackens a light-sensitive photographic plate.
 Radiation causes flashes of light in fluorescent materials, which is only visible with a spinthariscope in complete darkness.

-Ionisation chambers: The ions created between the two electrodes via impact ionisation are accelerated by potential, and thus enter the inner filament, where a current pulse can then be seen.
-However, a measurable current pulse only occurs as the result of many incidental alpha particles or correspondingly high radiation.
+Ionization chambers: The ions created between the 2 electrodes via impact ionization are accelerated by potential, which then enters the inner filament where a current pulse is visible.
+However, a measurable current pulse only occurs as a result of multiple incidental alpha particles or correspondingly high radiation.

-The Geiger-Müller counter: The Geiger-Müller counter is an ionisation chamber that operates at very high voltage levels.
+The Geiger-Müller counter: The Geiger-Müller counter is an ionization chamber that operates at very high voltage levels.
 Any incidental particle induces a measurable current pulse.
-The charge carriers created by impact ionisation are so heavily accelerated in the strong electrical field that they release additional charge carriers in a sort of avalanche.
+The charge carriers created by impact ionization are heavily accelerated by the strong electrical field and release an avalanche of additional charge carriers.

 The impinging particles lead to a brief discharge pulse that can be enhanced and measured.
-These pulses can also be made audible in the form of crackling.
+These pulses are also audible in the form of crackling.

 Pulse rate = Number of pulses / time

-The pulse rate depends on the activity of the radiation, the distance between the source of radiation and the counter, and the design of the counter.
+The pulse rate depends on the radioactivity, the distance between the source of radiation and the counter and the design of the counter.

-The scintillation counter: The impinging radiation triggers specific luminescent materials to emit light.
-These flashes can be observed and counted upon magnification.
+The scintillation counter: The impinging radiation in a scintillation counter triggers the emission of light flashes by specific luminescent materials.
+These flashes are observed and counted upon magnification.
 The electrons emitted are then enhanced in secondary electron multipliers.
-This method uses the most sensitive and efficient radiation measurement device to verify the presence of radioactive substances.
+This method uses the most sensitive and efficient radiation measurement device to detect radioactive materials.

-The Wilson chamber: In this chamber the air is oversaturated with water vapour.
-The ions created serve as condensation nuclei upon which water condensates.
-The resulting condenser streaks make the process of radiation/the trajectory of the particles visible.
+The Wilson chamber: In a Wilson chamber, the air is oversaturated with water vapor.
+The ions created to serve as condensation nuclei upon which water condenses.
+The resulting condenser streaks reveal the process of radiation or the particle trajectory.

 In the field of medicine, radionuclides are frequently used in therapy and diagnostics.
-Compounds with a low half life and specific characteristics are used for enrichment in organs.
+Compounds with low half-life and specific characteristics are used for enrichment in organs.

-Archaeology and palaeontology utilise radiocarbon dating.
-This process uses the half life of the carbon isotope, which equates to 5,730 years.
-This carbon isotope is integrated into the organic substance of a living organism to a certain extent.
-Upon death of the organism, the amount of this isotope in the organism decreases.
-The age of materials can thus be calculated from this.
+Archeology and paleontology utilize radiocarbon dating.
+This process uses the half-life of the carbon isotope, which is 5,730 years.
+This carbon isotope is integrated into the organic substance of a living organism to a varying extent.
+Upon the death of an organism, the amount of carbon isotope in the organism decreases.
+The age of materials can thus be calculated.

-In engineering, radiation is used to sterilise devices, refine substances and conserve food, among other things.
+In engineering, radiation is used to sterilize devices, refine substances and conserve food, among other things.

-The radiation exposure of the human body is influenced by briefly higher and continuously decreasing radiation.
-Internal radiation is defined as the radiation of radioactive substances that enter the body via the consumption of food and respiration.
-These are equally distributed throughout the body or are stored in specific organs.
-Iodine, for example, is stored in the thyroid gland, strontium in the bone substance and radon in the lungs.
+The human body is influenced by transient exposure to higher and continuously decreasing radiation.
+Internal radiation is defined as the radiation emitted by radioactive substances that enter the body via food intake and respiration.
+Radioactive materials are distributed throughout the body or are stored in specific organs.
+Iodine, for example, is stored in the thyroid gland, strontium in the bone and radon in the lungs.

 External radiation is defined as the penetration of radiation into the body.
-Both internal and external radiation are harmful, as ionisation leads to chemical alterations in the body’s cells, and thus to potential changes in the genetic makeup of the cells.
+Both internal and external radiation is harmful, as ionization leads to chemical alterations in living cells, and thus triggering potential changes in the genetic makeup of the cells.

-The effects of ionizing radiation on humans depends on the type, energy, duration and temporal distribution of the radiation, as well as the radiation sensitivity of the specific organ.
+The effects of ionizing radiation on humans depend on the type, energy, duration and temporal distribution of the radiation as well as the radiosensitivity of the specific organ.

-Heavy exposure to radiation leads to initial harm that can result in radiation sickness and direct death from radiation.
+Heavy exposure to radiation leads to radiation sickness and direct death from radiation.
 Weak exposure to radiation results in long-term damage such as cancer.
 Deformities and miscarriage may also occur.

 Because of the great danger of ionizing radiation of any sort, guidelines have been set by legislation.
-One crucial aspect includes the maximum permitted biological doses.
+The maximum permitted biological doses are set:

-- For individuals occupationally exposed to radiation: a maximum permitted
+- For individuals occupationally exposed to radiation, the maximum permitted

 - For individuals who only occasionally come into contact with ionizing

-A radioactive nucleus usually forms again upon the decay of a radioactive nucleus.
-Natural decay chains form because the decay products are likewise radioactive.
+A radioactive nucleus usually forms again upon the decay of another radioactive nucleus.
+Natural decay chains form because the decay products are similarly radioactive.
 These decay chains lead to stable lead isotopes that do not decay further.
-Outside of decay chains, there are still many other forms of natural radioactive decay.
+In addition to decay chains, many other forms of natural radioactive decay exist.

 Example of a naturally occurring decay chain: Uranium-radium chain